Nenu Meeku Telusa?: Cast

+Production

+Ajay Sastry expressed interest in making the film as a Telugu-Tamil bilingual although the Tamil version was dropped in favour of a dubbed version.

 Soundtrack

-The soundtrack has music composed by Achu & Dharan.
+The soundtrack has music composed by Achu.
 The music was released on 29 August 2008.
-Background Scores are done by Santhosh Narayanan & Shakti.
-The Tamil album features a remix of the song "Yennai Theriyuma" from Kudiyirundha Koyil.
+The background score was composed by Dharan, Santhosh Narayanan and Shakti.
+The Telugu album features a remix of the song "Mabbe Masakesindile" from Vayasu Pilichindi.
+The Tamil album features a remix of the song "Yennai Theriyuma" from Kudiyirundha Koyil, and "Thanni Karuthiruchu" from Ilamai Oonjal Aadukirathu (the original of "Mabbe Masakesindile").